aymenhafeez/aymenhafeez.github.io/src/content/post/2026-01-26-nvim-native.md

 > 4. Check that an LSP client has attached to the current buffer: `:lua
 >    print(vim.inspect(vim.lsp.buf_get_clients()))`

-The following is an example configuration snippet from the `:h lsp.txt` for v0.5 to setup a language server for Lua:
+The following is an example configuration snippet from `:h lsp-quickstart` in v0.5 to setup a language server for Lua:

 ```lua